 It should be noted that addiction to Adderall doesn’t typically happen if the user is using it as directed by his or her physician.
 Someone using Adderall as directed could become dependent on the drug, but he or she only becomes addicted when a psychological need develops, causing a person to seek out the drug despite any negative consequences.

-If you or a loved one is struggling with cocaine dependency, we can help.
-Our Center for Professional Excellence, located on the campus of JourneyPure at the River in Murfreesboro, Tenn., provides unparalleled treatment for professional men and women that have lost their passion and drive due to drug or alcohol abuse.
-Our campus is located on 127 sprawling, scenic acres just southeast of Nashville.
-Call today to speak with an admissions representative 844-249-9926.
+If you or a loved one is struggling with Adderall dependency, we can help.
+JourneyPure at the River provides unparalleled addiction treatment for men and women that have lost their passion and drive due to drug or alcohol abuse.
+Call today to speak with an admissions representative.